Summary Statistics Pipeline

 - Genotypes / reference panel:

-is used automatically (defaultg1000_eur/g1000_eur
+--ref_plinkis used automatically (defaultg1000_eur/g1000_eur).

 Output Description